Feb 22, 2021

 Accidents happen, and often involve drivers with squeaky clean driving records.
-But should a single incident after years of clean driving negatively impact your car insurance costs?
+But should a single incident after years of clean driving negatively impact your car insurance quote?
 Most would agree that it shouldn’t.
 This is why many insurers offer accident forgiveness to their policyholders to minimize the impact of an incident.

 The best of us make mistakes from time to time, and we all deserve to be forgiven, even if it was not your fault.
 According to a Toronto Star report there are 160,000 car accidents happening in Canada per year.
 Many drivers feel safer knowing they have an extra layer of protection.

 What Is Accident Forgiveness?

 Accident forgiveness means your insurer will not increase your rates after your first at-fault accident.
-Auto insurance with this add on is increasingly common today.
+Auto insurance with this add-on is increasingly common today.
 It is a feature that is offered by many insurers across the country.
-It is exactly as it sounds – your insurer will forgive for the first incident that is your fault.
+It is exactly as it sounds – your insurer will forgive you for the first incident that is your fault.
 But there are limits and regulations around it.

 How Does Accident Forgiveness Work?

 Accident forgiveness is a feature that protects your driving record and your insurance costs.
 If you are at-fault, your premiums will not increase if you have it.
 Never assume that it is included with your policy.
 It also has its own cost and needs to be added.

 What Companies Offer Auto Insurance With Accident Forgiveness In Ontario?

 Many insurers offer accident forgiveness.
 How it is offered and the specific details will vary.
 For some, it comes standard; and for others, it is additional add-on or an endorsement.

 Many insurers offer this accident forgiveness as part of their standard policies.
-It is often available to drivers who have clean driving record.
+It is often available to drivers who have clean driving records.

 Accident forgiveness is offered by insurers as additional protection.
 These packages can be purchased and go above and beyond what is covered in standard auto insurance.

 Do All Drivers Qualify For Accident Forgiveness?